Did you know that people like to live vicariously through human subjects in photos?

 Adding a human element will create more emotion to an image.
 It makes them feel like they are experiencing the location themselves.

 How do you accomplish this?
-By posing the subject in such a way that they either become anonymous, or a focal point in the image.
+By posing the subject in such a way that they either become anonymous or a focal point in the image.

 The human element also gives a better sense of scale.
 By placing your subject in the distance, you can get a better sense of just how big those mountains really are, how tall a waterfall really is, or how much of the sky the aurora is taking up.
-This photo is an example why photographing “tiny” people in large landscapes does well.
+This photo is an example of why photographing “tiny” people in large landscapes does well.

 Adding a human element to photos helps tell a story.
 Images seem to be more powerful when people are included in them.